DB2-Limited/awesome-cheats/backend/nginx.md

 ### FastCGI Cache

 __FastCGI__ is a binary protocol by which Nginx can connect to the dynamic language server (say Django or NodeJS).
-In that case Nginx is working as a __reversed proxy__.
+In that case Nginx is working as a __reverse proxy__.
 This functionality covered in [Reverse Proxy](#reverse-proxy) secion.

-Just like a standart client cache allows browser to keep and load rarely altered resources locally, Nginx's __FastCGI Cache__ or __Micro Cache__ gives us the ability to cache the data that comes from the dynamic language service to the Nginx.
+Just like a standart cache allows browser to keep and load rarely altered resources locally, Nginx's __FastCGI Cache__ or __Micro Cache__ gives us the ability to cache the data that comes from the dynamic language service to the Nginx.
 It can avoid or at least minmize dynamic langiuage server load and processing.

 __1.__ In order to configure Nginx's micro cache, first we need to  specify where cache will be located by using __```fastcgi_cache_path```__ directive with desired path, and following paramers:
- - *keys_zone* - sets the cache name and size
+ - *keys_zone* - sets the cache name and size.
- - *levels* - sets the levels cache directory
+ - *levels* - sets the levels cache directory.
  - *inactive* sets the time to the next cahce update (defult is 10 minutes if ommited).

   There are more parameters exist, but these three are key ones.